DevTechnology/DRIC/Documentation/Configuration/MonitoringConfig.md

      * Send message to topic "DEV_IT"

 ## Level 2 (Not Implemented)
-This level is a future item, This revolves around integrating logging (level 1/2) into the CloudWatch alarms.
+This level is a future item and involves integrating logging (level 1/2) into the CloudWatch alarms.

 ## Level 3 (Not Implemented)
 This level is a future item, This revolves around setting up Nagios and monitoring the internal logging state of Docker/Jboss and application logs and other items.